ntmbayfield/g88-lecture-docs/Productivity/GRIT/grit.slides.md

 ---

-# I don’t know how to swim
+# "I don’t know how to swim"

 ^ Navy Seals study, what are the qualities of the people who pass.
 They have...
 ^